blukatdevelopment/UnchainedWorldsOld/basic_edition.md

 #### Necromancer, HP:4, AC:10, [10, 10, 10, 10, 10, 10], Knife +0 1d6

 ### Monstrosities
-Roll 3d10 to generate a monstrosity.
+Roll 3d12 to generate a random monstrosity.
 Assign stats, one attack, and one ability accordingly.
+If you want to theme a group of similar monstrosities, then choose 3d4, 3d4+4, or 3d4+8 for a small group.

 ```
 +------+---------------+-----------+-----------+